 Chair, Department of Sociology

-Specialization Three: Medical Sociology: Recommended for those interested in careers in health and human services, medical social work, case management of healthcare resources, and other healthcare-related professions.
+Specialization Two: Medical Sociology: Recommended for those interested in careers in health and human services, medical social work, case management of healthcare resources, and other healthcare-related professions.
 Work settings include hospitals, health management organizations, rehabilitation centers, hospices, and other healthcare agencies.

-Specialization Four: Communications: Basic theories and practice of communication through mass media are examined, along with hands-on practice using a variety of tools, including video production, sound and film editing, and web newscasting.
+Specialization Three: Communications: Basic theories and practice of communication through mass media are examined, along with hands-on practice using a variety of tools, including video production, sound and film editing, and web newscasting.
 Provides a good foundation for careers in the media or virtually any other career in which media communication skills are necessary and important.

-Specialization Five: Social Services: Prepares students for careers in social service agencies, providing a foundation of understanding of development of the life course, and basic skills necessary for working with people in the helping professions.
+Specialization Four: Social Services: Prepares students for careers in social service agencies, providing a foundation of understanding of development of the life course, and basic skills necessary for working with people in the helping professions.
 Good preparation for advanced study in social work.